 The talk dealt with growth, as in "economic growth," and the speaker used the analogy of the ocean and its evolution.
-He asked us to imagine the oceans of the world at the time when life first appeared.
-Here was the of primordial soup, а brine first ultra-simple molecules.
-And the creatures that appeared were in a kind of paradise - alone, as it were, on a continent made of hot fudge and whipped cream - and they started to eat madly, bigger was better, and the great race of life began.
-No talk of The whole world was "new" frontiers. frontier.
+He asked us to imagine the oceans of the world at the time Here was the when life first appeared. organic primordial soup, a brine of ultra-simple first And the creatures that appeared were in a kind of paradise - alone, as it were, on a continent made of hot fudge and whipped cream - and they started to eat madly, bigger was better, and the great race of life began.
+No talk of "new" The whole world was frontiers. frontier.